david-raymond/bluemobile/pages/intro/high-level-design-choices.md

 Modular design
 --------------

 The idea to make the build [modular](intro-modular-build.html) came on later during our planning.
 We were analyzing various ways to build the camper van, mostly the cabinets.
 And although the details are not known as of now, we are aiming for custom-made independent cabinets, similar to modern kitchen cabinets.
-And if appropriate considerations are taken, the cabinets (and the bed platform) and the way to solidly anchor them to the vehicle (floor and walls) can be designed so that they are easily removable.
+And if appropriate considerations are taken, the cabinets (and the bed platform) and the way to solidly anchor them to the vehicle (floor and walls) can be designed so that they are easily [removable](misc-removable-cabinet-anchoring.html).

 The idea is that when not used as a camper van, the vehicle could also be used as:

 - A cargo van for transporting various large and/or numerous items (renovation materials, moving)
 - A family vehicle with ample "trunk" space (ski trip)

-So we included modularity as a high-level design choice, and included the option of having a removable 2nd row bench seat, to make it usable as a 5-person vehicle.
+So we included modularity as a high-level design choice, and included the option of having a removable 2<sup>nd</sup> row [bench seat](build-bench-seat.html), to make it usable as a 5-person vehicle.
 This bench seat would not be used in camper mode.

 Weight reduction
 ----------------